FARS: Factor Augmented Regression Scenarios in R: Methodology

 where $\chi^2_{r(\alpha)}$ is the $\alpha$-quantile of the $\chi^2$ distribution with $r$ degrees of freedom, with $r$ being the number of factors.
 Each point on the surface of the ellipsoid represents a possible joint realization of all factors in the DFM.
 These boundary points correspond to extreme, yet plausible, stress conditions.

-\subsection{Density Forecasts Under Stressed and Non-Stressed Conditions}
+\subsection{Density forecasts under stressed and non-stressed conditions}

-Estimated factors can be used to summarize the information contained in a large set of predictors $X_t$, which are used to estimate the temporal evolution of the conditional density of a target variable.
-In this subsection, we describe how these densities can be obtained under both stressed and non-stressed conditions for the underlying factors.
+The estimated factors, which summarize the information contained in a large set of predictors $X_t$, are used to estimate the temporal evolution of the conditional density of a target variable.
+In this section, we describe how these densities can be obtained under stressed and non-stressed conditions for the underlying factors.

 Let $y_t$ be the observation at time $t$ of the target variable.
 We start by obtaining $h$-step-ahead forecasts of the $\tau^*$-quantile of the conditional distribution of $y_t$ by estimating the following FA-QR: